 When creating your first blogger email newsletter, you want to think about both the design and content.

-We love email marketing tools because they make it so easy for you to send out a professional email campaign.
+We love email marketing platforms because they make it so easy for you to send out a professional email campaign.

 At MailerLite, you can choose from many pre-built templates.
 All of these are customizable and offer a great foundation for your personal newsletter.